peertransfer/her/UPGRADE.md

    Now it expects this (the `errors` key is not treated as resource data):

         { "id": 1, "name": "Foo", "errors": [] }

-   If you still want to get the old behavior, you can use `Her::Middleware::SecondLevelParseJSON` instead of `Her::Middleware::FirstLevelParseJSON` in your middleware stack.